Percocet: Effects and Risk of Addiction

 Percocet and Opioid Use Disorder

 Misuse of Percocet can lead to an opioid use disorder.
 Opioid use disorder is a condition of ongoing precarious use of opioids that has a significantly negative impact on your quality of life.
-You could be diagnosed with opioid use disorder if you have experienced at least two of the following in a 1-year period:3
+You could be diagnosed with opioid use disorder if you have experienced at least two of the following in 1 year:

 • Taking more medication than intended